HewlettPackard/oneview-ansible-collection/roles/image_streamer_build_plan/README.md

-## oneview_appliance_configuration_timeconfig_facts
+## image_streamer_build_plan
-Retrieve facts about the OneView Time Configuration.
+Manage the OS build plan resource.

 #### Synopsis
- Retrieve facts about the OneView Time Configuration.
+ Manage the OS build plan resource.

 #### Requirements (on the host that executes the module)
   * python >= 3.4.2